6 Amazing Magazines for Women Over 60

-Real Simple is a beautifully produced, smartly written magazine that is not exclusively “for” women over 60, but contains lots of great articles that often are of interest to women our age.
+Real Simple is a beautifully produced, smartly written magazine.
+It is not exclusively “for” women over 60 but contains lots of great articles that often are of interest to women our age.
 Real Simple is dedicated to helping people live simpler, peaceful, uncluttered lives.

-There are many inspiring stories in Real Simple about friendship, building community, nurturing families, and finding strength and motivation to achieve great things in your career and in your life.
+There are many inspiring stories in Real Simple.
+These are about friendship, building community, nurturing families, and finding strength and motivation to achieve great things in your career and in your life.

 O, the Oprah Magazine

-Oprah Winfrey is one of the most beloved media personalities in America, with a long-running TV talk show that recently ended.
+Oprah Winfrey is one of the most beloved media personalities in America, with a long-running TV talk show that ended back in 2011.
 O is the magazine that extends Oprah’s lifestyle brand to the printed page and online.

 The AARP (American Association of Retired Persons) is one of America’s biggest organizations for people who have reached retirement age (whether or not they are technically “retired” yet).

-In addition to great discounts on senior travel, the AARP Magazine also offers insightful interviews and articles on how to boost your brain power, where to find great recipes, and compelling celebrity profiles that might make you seriously consider making some changes in your life.
-For example – a recent AARP magazine article about former President Bill Clinton explained why he decided to become a vegan and shared some of his favorite vegan recipes.
+In addition to great discounts on senior travel, the AARP Magazine also offers insightful interviews and articles on how to boost your brainpower, where to find great recipes, and compelling celebrity profiles that might make you seriously consider implementing some changes in your life.

 For example, a recent AARP magazine article talks about Alan Alda, 84, who learned how to have Zoom meetings during quarantine to stay connected with his loved ones.